Dennis N-Type: History

 The majority of Dennis commercial vehicles were built on this type of chassis until further chassis designs were introduced.
 The last vehicles based on this design were produced in the late 1920s.

 The chassis was generally fitted with engines by White and Poppe of Coventry.
 White and Poppe were bought by Dennis Brothers in 1919.

+Some Dennis N Types were used by the British Army and the American Expeditionary Forces during the First World War.